-Photo loss is impossible to avoid on a Mac, and there are several common explanations why it happens: accidental deletion, crashed photo editing, physical damage, and malware infection.
-While the most frequent cause for photo loss on Mac is an unintentional deletion, which mostly occurs as users organize their images and delete duplications.
+Photo loss is impossible to avoid on a Mac, there are several common reasons for causing this: accidental deletion, crashed photo editing, physical damage, and malware infection.
+While the most frequent cause for photo loss on Mac is an unintentional deletion.

 If the photos went to the Mac Trash after a deletion, it's easy to restore.
 But things can be totally different if you have permanently deleted the photos or others in your Trash Bin.
 To solve this, we write a guide to show you how to recover permanently deleted photos from iPhoto or Photos apps or other library on Mac, no matter you are using the latest MacBook Pro, Air or iMac versions.

 Generally speaking, we store and manage our photos in Photos or iPhoto app on a Mac, when deleting photos in these 2 apps, the photos will be moved the Recently Deleted folder in the app and show the remaining days before the permanent deletion takes place.
 The deleted photos will be saved in your Photos or iPhoto app for 30 days.

 But if you click on Delete All in the Recently Deleted folder or 30 days have passed since the deletion, your photos will be permanently deleted.
 Also, when we move photos from a folder to Trash, then permanently delete them in Trash, the photos are permanently deleted too.
 Therefore, to recover permanently deleted photos on mac, we mean:

 To recover recently deleted mac photos that missing

 To recover photos that we permanently delete in Trash on Mac

 In these cases, there is NO way that we can recover permanently deleted photos on mac from Recently Deleted in Photos or iPhotos, we can only get them back via data recovery software or backup.